 wad of cloth simply creates something for the wind to catch and make you

 uncomfortable when your goal is to be more comfortable.

-In the rare situation, you feel as though you cannot control your boat, the 4rd and smartest option is to just take your sail down.
+In the rare situation, you feel as though you cannot control your boat, the smartest option is to just take your sail down.
 You can take a Falcon Sail rig down and securely stow it in seconds.

 In the end, the most important thing to know is if you feel you may

 lose control, it is time drop of stow your Falcon Sail.

 A standard kayak hull is all you need to efficiently sail a kayak.
 See our answer to "What direction can I sail in relation to the wind ?" question below.
 Falcon Sails are all designed for boats with no lateral resistance appendages (center boards, dagger board, lee boards, keel, ect).
 Falcon Sails does all its testing without these appendages.
 As a matter of fact, nobody that tests for Falcon Sails use any of these things while kayak sailing.
 Any statements of performance you find on this site are based on standard kayak hulls.